 New traders will also get FOMO (fear of missing out) after they miss a big move in the markets, and then make a rash decision because they missed out on a big opportunity.
 Trading small will significantly reduce the amount of fear in your trading.
 Ideally, you are risking around 1% of your trading account at max per trade you take.

 Trading small will keep you more focused on the signals the market is telling you, and less on your PNL and your money that is being risked.
 Learn more about how to size your trades in this article here.

-Spots are filling up in our next live trading boot camp are almost gone.
+Spots in our next live trading boot camp are almost gone.
 Learn the trading strategies we’ve been using in the markets for the past two decades.
-Class starts 4/7!
+Class starts soon!